5 Great Days of Food and Wine

 Back on the road again, and you’re bound for spa country, Daylesford… so why not have a relaxing, afternoon spa experience?
 Try Peppers Mineral Springs or Lake House for their indulgent spa experiences.

-Have dinner in the two-hatted restaurant, and enjoy spectacular views to go with your modern, locally sourced fare.
+Have dinner in the two-hatted Lake House restaurant, and enjoy spectacular views to go with your modern, locally sourced fare.
 So local, much of produce is sourced from the restaurant’s own Dairy Flat Farm.
 Culinary Director Alla Wolf-tasker AM’s creative flair makes the seasonal menu something truly special, and matched wines from one Australia’s best wine lists takes the whole experience to another level.

 After the sublime dining, you don’t have to float away from the table far.
 There’s a range of uniquely styled, luxurious suites available at the property.
 Yes please!